Immediately after I wrote the below post—gosh, bitching about the opposite gender is fun!—I fired up my Twitter client and saw this.

 This refrain would be repeated many times over the years.
 Whenever Sue would lament my singleness, I would remind her that she had a daughter my age.

 She meant it.
 Sue went to lengths to ensure that Kate and I never met.
-Sue badly wanted to see me get married, and she badly wanted for Kate to get married, but she definitely wasn't thinking terms of conserving stones.
+Sue badly wanted to see me get married, and she badly wanted for Kate to get married, but she definitely wasn't thinking terms of conserving rice.